|

 Date, time, place and cause of death: December 4, 1999,

-at about 3 p.m., Stanford University Medical Center,
+at approximately 3 p.m., Stanford University Medical Center,

 Palo Alto, California, U.S.A.
 (Complications from breast cancer)